Should you visit Bergen on your next Euro trip? You can read all about my experience below!

 That said, I’ve never believed that any destination should be written off due to one’s budget.
 Bergen, like many other pricey cities, can be reasonable if you’re smart about how you spend your money.
 One of my biggest savings came from cooking for myself rather than eating out.
 Groceries are noticeably more expensive than elsewhere in Europe, but cost-wise, cooking will always beat dining out.
 Luckily, the Marken Gjesthus had a big kitchen where I could prepare meals with my friends, and it was a social place to meet fellow travellers as well.
 On that note, if you’re looking for a budget-friendly place to stay in Bergen, Marken is an awesome option.
 Not only is it extremely central, the staff are also very friendly and the rooms are both clean and comfortable.
 A very sweet alternative indeed to a pricey hotel.

 Last but not least, it’s worth stressing that many of Bergen’s best activities are completely free!
-For me, Bergen wasn’t about visiting museums or sampling Norweigan cuisine.
-I was more interested in enjoying the natural beauty, and sauntering through the city’s charming little streets.
+For me, visiting Bergen wasn’t about museum hopping or hunting for culinary treasures… I was more interested in enjoying the natural beauty, and sauntering through the city’s charming little streets.
 These activities cost nothing and were way more valuable to me than dining out or partying.

 So, should you visit Bergen?
 My answer is 100% yes.
 Without a doubt, those who brave the city’s high prices and moody weather are sure to reap the rewards…